The Christmas season is a very popular time to visit the Great Smoky Mountains, due in large part to the area’s popular Winterfest event.

 Anakeesta becomes a winter wonderland each Christmas season to celebrate Winterfest.

-But remember, Anakeesta runs on a very limited schedule in January and February.
+If you’re planning a visit this winter, remember that Anakeesta runs on a very limited schedule in January and February.
 Please plan accordingly and check the operating calendar when planning your trip.

 Guests will also be able to climb to the tallest point in downtown Gatlinburg, the AnaVista Tower, and enjoy a breathtaking view of snow-capped mountains as far as the eye can see.

 While we can’t necessarily guarantee snow, visiting Anakeesta offers a better chance of seeing some snow-capped mountains due to its higher elevation.

 The chances for seeing snow will always be greater in higher elevations.